 The TCP/IP protocol is a transport level communication protocol.
 It provides a bi-directional raw data stream, maintains a connection link and ensures data integrity (by keeping data in order and attempting to retransmit lost network packets).
 However raw TCP/IP protocol is usually not enough to implement safe and stable long term communication for a concrete situation and an additional communication protocol designed for a specific system must be formed on top of it.
 For example, when implementing a master-slave commands system with correct command execution check a command and acknowledge transaction must be used (first sending a command, than receiving with a timeout a command acknowledge where the timeout expiration informs that the command was not processed correctly).
 Single send operation is not able to detect whether data was properly received and processed by a receiver, because it is only putting data into a transmission buffer.
 Other situations may require different approach and usually required protocol will be imposed by a system on the other side of the connection.
 Because of the above basic TCP/IP and communication protocols knowledge is required to properly implement a system based on TCP/IP.

 The communication is made possible with the use of Sockets.
 A network socket is an abstract notion of a bidirectional endpoint of a connection.
 A socket can be written to or read from.
 Data written to a socket on one end of the connection can be read from the opposite end.
-The mechanism of sockets is present in many programming languages, and is also the tool of choice for general network programming in Adaptive Vision Studio.
+The mechanism of sockets is present in many programming languages, and is also the tool of choice for general network programming in Aurora Vision Studio.

 Establishing a Connection

 To communicate using the TCP/IP protocol stack, first a connection needs to be established.
 There are two ways of doing this: (1) starting a connection to a server and (2) accepting connections from clients.
 The sockets resulting from both of the methods are later indistinguishable - they behave the same: as a bidirectional communication utility.